CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

     project.predictor_evaluation_workflows.archive(workflow.uid)

-and to archive all executions associated with a workflow:
+and to archive all executions associated with a predictor evaluation workflow:

 .. code:: python

-    for execution in workflow.executions.list():
+    for execution in workflow.predictor.list():
         project.predictor_evaluation_executions.archive(execution.uid)

 To restore a workflow or execution, simply replace ``archive`` with ``restore`` in the code above.